thoughtspot/thoughtspot.github.io/_admin/loading/load-with-script.md

 ---
 title: [Use a script to load data]

-last_updated: tbd
+last_updated: 11/15/2019
-summary: "Learn how to load one or files in bulk with a script."
+summary: "Learn how to load files in bulk with a script."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---